KurtRumbaua/TOP-Projects/README.md

 A simple, interactive implementation of the classic Rock-Paper-Scissors game built with JavaScript, HTML, and CSS.

+## Disclaimer

+Some parts of the code, particularly the CSS animations, were generated using AI.
+However, the majority of the project—including the game logic, layout structure, and CSS styling—was personally coded by me.

 ## 🎮 Project Overview

 This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum, which provides a free, open-source full-stack web development course.
 This implementation focuses on core JavaScript concepts and logic with simple UI.